madhanmallow/appsteroid-sdk-ios-documents/en/Specs/Spec-User.md

 * Parameters
   * snsAccount
     * Object of `FASSNSAccount`.
-You can check the SNS account info by through property.
+Check the SNS account info through property.
   * error
     * Error detail is stored.
 It will be nil when there is no error.